Self-monitoring: Relationships

 High self-monitors look for a social context that allows flexibility and adaptability to play a multitude of roles without role conflict.
 High self-monitors are more likely to believe in the idea that there are multiple people one can love, and focus on attributes such as physical attractiveness, sex appeal, social status, and financial resources.
-In turn, the attachments high self-monitors form with their significant others are more avoidant, and they can feel uncomfortable with significant others that have higher levels of intimacy than themselves.
+In turn, the attachments high self-monitors form with their significant others are more avoidant, and they can feel uncomfortable with significant others who have higher levels of intimacy than themselves.
 Low self-monitors, on the other hand, look for a social context that gives them the freedom and security to express their emotions and dispositions freely without any interpersonal conflicts.
-They are more likely to believe in the idea of “one true love” and look for attributes such as personality desirability, similarity of values and beliefs, and other dispositions like honesty, responsibility, and kindness.
+They are more likely to believe in the idea of "one true love" and look for attributes such as personality desirability, similarity of values and beliefs, and other dispositions like honesty, responsibility, and kindness.
 This leads to more secure relationships being formed, and their level of intimacy is not a problem.